ClinicalTrials.Veeva

 • treatment with an unchanged dose and regimen of on an IL-1 blocker for at least 3 months prior to randomization.

-3. Pericarditis pain pain ≤ 2 on the 11-point Numerical Rating Scale (NRS) for at least the prior 7 days
+3. Pericarditis pain les or equal than 2 on the 11-point Numerical Rating Scale (NRS) for at least 7 days prior to randomization (Visit 1, Day 1)

-5. Male patients with partners of childbearing potential who have had a vasectomy or who are willing to use double barrier contraception methods during the conduct of the trial and for 2 months after the last dose of trial therapy
+5. Patients who have had a vasectomy or who are willing to use double barrier contraception methods with partners of childbearing potential during the conduct of the trial and for 2 months after the last dose of trial therapy.

-6. Women of childbearing potential willing to use an acceptable method of contraception starting with trial drug administration and for a minimum of 2 months after trial completion.
-Otherwise, women must be postmenopausal (at least 1 year absence of vaginal bleeding or spotting and confirmed by follicle stimulating hormone [FSH] ≥40 mIU/mL [or ≥ 40 IU/L] if less than 2 years postmenopausal) or be surgically sterile.
+6. Patients of childbearing potential willing to use an acceptable method of contraception starting with trial therapy administration and for a minimum of 2 months after trial completion.
+Otherwise, these patients must be postmenopausal (at least 1 year absence of vaginal bleeding or spotting and confirmed by follicle stimulating hormone [FSH] ≥ 40 mIU/mL [or ≥ 40 IU/L] if less than 2 years postmenopausal) or be surgically sterile.

 Exclusion criteria